Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Introduction

 \paragraph{Contributions.} We study provable multi-agent RL under the framework of partially observable stochastic games (POSGs), with potential \emph{information sharing} among agents.
-First, we establish several computation complexity results of solving POSGs in the presence of {information sharing}, justifying its necessity, together with the necessity of the observability assumption made in the literature on single-agent RL under partial observability.
-Second, we propose to further approximate the shared common information to construct an \emph{approximate model}, and characterize the computation complexity of planning in this model.
-We show that for several standard information-sharing structures, a simple \emph{finite-memory} compression can lead to expected approximate common information models in which planning an approximate equilibrium (in terms of solving the original POSG) has quasi-polynomial time complexity.
-Third, based on the planning results, we develop a partially observable MARL algorithm that is both statistically and computationally (quasi-)efficient.
-To the best of our knowledge, this is the first provably (quasi-)efficient partially observable MARL algorithm, in terms of both sample and computational complexities.
-Finally, we also provide experiments to: i) validate the benefit of information sharing as we considered in partially observable MARL; ii) the implementability of our theoretically supported algorithms in modest-scale baseline problems.
+First, we establish several computational complexity results of solving POSGs \emph{in the presence of {information sharing}}, justifying its necessity, together with the necessity of the \emph{observability} assumption made in the recent literature, which enabled single-agent partially observable RL without computationally intractable oracles.
+Second, we propose to further approximate the shared common information to construct an \emph{approximate model}, and characterize the computational complexity of planning in this model.
+We show that for several standard information-sharing structures, a simple \emph{finite-memory} compression can lead to \emph{expected} approximate common information models in which planning an approximate equilibrium (in terms of solving the original POSG) has quasi-polynomial time complexity.
+Third, based on the planning results, we develop a partially observable multi-agent RL algorithm \kzedit{whose time and sample complexities are \emph{both} quasi-polynomial, which we refer to as being \emph{quasi-efficient} for short (given that \emph{polynomial}-complexity algorithms are generally deemed as being \emph{efficient}).} {Fourth, beyond \emph{equilibrium} learning, we extend our framework and algorithm to \kzedit{finding} the \emph{team-optimal} solution in cooperative POSGs, i.e., decentralized partially observable Markov decision processes (Dec-POMDPs), a more challenging goal.
+To this end, we identify several structural assumptions on the model under which quasi-efficient planning and learning become attainable.} To the best of our knowledge, this is the first study of provable partially observable MARL with (quasi-)efficiency, with \emph{both} sample and computational complexities.
+Key to our results is to carefully incorporate insights from both \emph{information structures/sharing}, a well-studied framework in decentralized stochastic control theory, and the tractability conditions investigated in recent reinforcement learning theory.